Working with Capabilities

 - This will create a provisioning profile with an App ID that contains the capability and adds the entitlement to the profile.

-In Xamarin Studio / Visual Studio, browse to Project Options > Bundle Signing and set the provisioning profile to the one that was just created in Xcode:
+In Visual Studio for Mac / Visual Studio, browse to Project Options > Bundle Signing and set the provisioning profile to the one that was just created in Xcode:

 Using the developer center is a two step process that requires creating an App ID and then using that App ID to create a provisioning profile.
 These steps are detailed below.